Gas Pressure Calculator

 • When volume is reduced, pressure increases in the same proportion.

-• When volume is expanded, pressure falls, and the donut chart shifts more weight toward the smaller pressure.
+• When volume is expanded, pressure falls, and the result charts make the size of the change easier to see.

-• The bar chart makes it easy to see how strong the change is compared with the original scenario.
+• The scenario table makes it easy to compare how strong the change is from one setup to the next.

 Changing temperature at constant volume

 When volume and moles stay fixed, pressure changes in direct proportion to absolute temperature.
 Doubling temperature in Kelvin ideally doubles pressure.
-This behavior is closely related to Charles and Gay Lussac style gas laws but expressed in a combined form.
+This behavior is closely related to Gay-Lussac's law, also called Amontons's law, and is expressed here through the combined ideal gas law.
+In real-world terms, this is why a car tire's pressure rises on a hot day and drops in cold weather.

 • Enter an initial temperature in Celsius and calculate pressure.